manucorsu/pygal-stubs/CONTRIBUTING.md

 ```
 The correct Python version will now be used automatically in this repository.
 ### 1b.
 On Windows, using the Python install manager
-Unlike pyenv, the Python install manager does not read from `.python-version` so you'll need to install the correct Python version manually by running (in a Command Prompt anywhere):
+Unlike pyenv, the Python install manager does not read from `.python-version`, so you'll need to install the correct Python version manually by running (in a Command Prompt anywhere):
 ```bat
 py install 3.10
 ```